Skip to content

 - Stripe-Signature Exists

-A Share Rule composes a Network and/or a Header Rule into a single named condition.
+A Share Rule composes up to three independent conditions — a Service, a Network, and a Header Rule — into a single named entry.
+The conditions evaluate at two different moments:

-• A Share Rule with only a Network matches requests from those CIDRs.
+• A rule with only a Network matches requests from those CIDRs.

-• A Share Rule with only a Header Rule matches requests with those headers.
+• A rule with only a Header Rule matches requests with those headers.

-• A Share Rule with both restricts to traffic matching the Network and the Header Rule.
+• A rule with both restricts to traffic matching the Network and the Header Rule.

 A Share Policy ties one or more IdP roles to one or more Share Rules.